Ruemination/things-and-stuff/README.md

-**Download the stable release.
-In game, this version is referred to as Twitch Emotes.
-The reason is that the one called Winterfur Emotes for some reason breaks animated emotes and I'm very silly.
+**In game, this addon is referred to as Twitch Emotes.
 Even if it's called Twitch Emotes, you can download the version that only has Winterfur Emotes if you want**

 Just an edit of the addon Twitch Emotes v2 by ren9790 for personal use